DimGreyWolf/448Hmwk5/README.md

 The implementation is written for Python 2.7 and the GUI is implemented using the Qt4 framework.
 Graph plotting functionality is provided by pyqtgraph which requires the previous requirements and NumPy.

+# How to use
+To run the program just run the command:
+`python HW5.py`
+This command will then launch the GUI to the program